Susana465/camkii_thesis/30-modelling_background.md

 ### Rule based modelling {.unnumbered}

+wHAT STORY DO I WANT TO TELL WITH RBM?

+combinatorial complexity
+domai specific modelling and why this is relevant and useful, and especially for our type of modelling rules are useful for these things. rules are also useful for not having to specify all states from a chemical network (and this helps with combinatorial complexity too). how does this thing of not having to specify all states works (there was a paper I have to find again that explained this well by faeder et al., maybes its in zotero) what the rules actually look like. queue in bngl

+and then queue in bionetgen python and mcell combinatio software possibilities? where do I add mcell?

 Cell signalling systems involve numerous interacting biomolecules, like proteins, which are made up of various functional components (such as binding domains, motifs, and phosphorylation sites).
 This complexity allows biomolecules to engage in multiple interaction types, leading to a rapid, combinatorial increase in the possible states of complexes and modifications.
 Accurately capturing all the potential effects of these interactions requires extremely large reaction networks, which traditional approaches, such as ODEs, struggle with because they require each reaction in the network to be explicitly defined.
 Rule based modelling can help with this problem by representation of interactions in terms of local rules.
 In Rule-Based Modelling (RBM), the network structure is defined indirectly, allowing for concise and efficient model representation.

 An intricate network of protein–protein interactions is a prominent feature of any signal-transduction system @gomperts2009Signal, @hunter2000Signaling.
 Yet despite the high relevance of modelling site-specific details on protein-protein interactions of signalling systems, there has been a lack of standards for explicitly representing the composition and connectivity of molecular complexes @ezkurdia2009Progress.
 Models that incorporate complex protein-protein interaction details are generally difficult or impossible to specify and analyse, largely because of the combinatorial number of protein modifications and protein complexes that can be generated through protein–protein interactions.
 This is known as combinatorial complexity, a common challenge to our understanding of cellular regulation.